Tuning (mandolin and related instruments)

 Home Payments New Instruments History Setting Up Hospital Gallery FAQ Contact Links

-The tuning of each of the instruments, relies to some extent upon the effect you wish to create with the strings.
+The tuning of each of these instruments, relies to some extent upon the effect you wish to create with the strings.
 Bronze wound strings will produce a much warmer sound.
 Heavier strings, requiring more tension to bring to the note, will produce more power and a more striking sound.
 Lighter strings, conversely, make for a lighter more melodious tone.
 The balance of heavier and lighter strings, will be what gives the instrument it's characteristic sound.
-Because of the different qualities of each instrument's construction, (wood used, sound hole shape and size, volume of the body, the style of bridge adopted, etc.), a given set of strings will produce different effects on different instruments.
+Because of the different qualities of each instrument's construction, (wood used, sound hole shape and size, volume of the body, the style of bridge adopted, etc.), a given set of strings will produce slightly different effects on different instruments.
 The rule is to try, to experiment, until you achieve a sound that you like.
 Thus, the following notes can only be an outline guidance.

 A look at the range of strings available will give some idea of the possibilities, but only trying them on your instrument will tell you what they sound like.
 You can use a commercial set, or adapt one by replacing given strings with slightly heavier or lighter ones.
 Some suppliers will supply individual strings.
 Online suppliers will be found on the links page.
 The general view is to try and balance the tension across the string set, so as not to place unbalanced stresses on the instrument, but if you achieve complete balanced tension, the effect will sound rather bland.
 There will need to be an emphasis somewhere, but because everyone's hearing is attuned differently, what you find agreeable will depend on you.